-Large Group Health Insurance is defined by Employers that have 50 Full Time Equivalents or more.
+Health insurance for over 50 employees is considered Large Group Health Insurance.
+It is specifically defined as Employers that have 50 Full Time Equivalents or more.
 When an Employer becomes a Large Group Health Insurance Provider or an ALE, the process of providing health insurance is completely different than Small Group Health Insurance.

 Health Insurance is the number one benefit that Employees are looking at when evaluating whether or not to accept an offer from a potential Employer.
 It is extremely important to understand what the average Employer benefit amount is and how to create a competitive health plan.

-Large group health insurance is defined by an Employer Group with more than 50 Full Time Equivalents(FTE).
+Health Insurance for over 50 Employees is considered Large group.
+Employer Groups with more than 50 Full Time Equivalents(FTE) must abide by specific health insurance rules.
 A FTE is defined by the total amount of hours worked in a week by all employees divided by 30.

 A practical way to look at this rule is two part time employees that work a total of 30 hours per week = 1 FTE, where as an Employee that works 30 hours also = 1 FTE.
 Using this example if you have 3 employees who work a total of 60 hours this equals 2 FTEs.